About Hydra...

 is perhaps the most beautiful port

 village in all of Greece.
-A tiny
+The

-harbor ringed with cafes,
+small, boat filled harbor ringed with cafes,

 restaurants and gold shops is